- computer vision

 I am a senior research scientist in the Computer Vision group.
-My research interests include machine learning applied to computer vision.
-I am particulary interested in visual scene understanding, and related tasks such as visual search, the joint localization of objects and their parts, and reasoning at the scene-level with images and text.
+My research focuses on applying machine learning to several computer vision tasks.
+I am particularly interested in getting a semantic and global understanding of visual scenes.
+I have recently worked on instance-level and semantic visual search.
+I am also interested in representing the structure and geometry of object categories, and in reasoning at the scene-level with images and text.

 - 2 papers accepted at CVPR17:

-- 1 paper accepted at ECCV16: Deep Image Retrieval: Learning global representations for image search
+- Paper accepted at ECCV16: Deep Image Retrieval: Learning global representations for image search.

-Publications since I joined Xerox are available here: XRCE Publications
+- Publications since I joined the center are available here: Publications